A year with equestrian charity RDA

 Despite the challenges, this last year has in some ways been quite energizing.
 Initiatives such as the Virtual Championships have proved our ability to innovate and adapt – skills we will definitely need as we look to the future.
 And riders like Millie are a reminder of the impact we can have, the vital part our groups play in their communities and the pressing need to do even more.

 RDA was one of Harry Hall’s charity partners for 2021 alongside The Horse Trust and Brooke, Action for Working Horse and Donkeys.
 Every time you joined the One Club, shopped with us or took out an insurance product we donated to these charities.
-Click here to find out how you’ve helped us make a difference this year.
+Find out here how you’ve helped us make a difference by donating to our charity partners this year.